rtasalem/passport-data-sender/docs/DOCS.md

 ## Prerequisites

 - Service Bus created on Azure portal.
+For this application, a queue must exist within the Service Bus.

 ## Sending Messages to a Service Bus Queue